How will your loved ones be taken care of if you are disabled or die in the line of duty?

 - Provides information to assist you in making educated decisions.
 Works with outside agencies to assist on behalf of members.

-- Maintains a network of federal, state, and local death and disability resources.
+- Maintains a network of federal, state, and local disability and survivor resources.
 Identifies organizational roadblocks running counter to constituent interests and tracks problem areas.

 - Makes recommendations for changes to policies or procedures.

-- Conducts educational presentations to employers and stakeholder groups on death and disability options for their employees and constituents.
+- Conducts educational presentations to employers and stakeholder groups on disability and survivor options for their employees and constituents.

-Members: Do you have questions regarding survivor or disability benefits or processes?
+Members: Do you have questions regarding disability or survivor benefits or processes?

-Employers/Stakeholders: Would you like someone to come talk to your group about survivor and disability issues?
+Employers/Stakeholders: Would you like someone to come talk to your group about disability or survivor issues?